ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

   using, for example `# fmt: skip`.
 * `flake8` uses the `# noqa` comment to [suppress
   warnings](https://flake8.pycqa.org/en/3.0.1/user/ignoring-errors.html#in-line-ignoring-errors).
-  For `pyrealm` you should  explicitly list the errors to be ignored, so that other errors are not missed: `# noqa D210, D415`.
+  For `virtual_ecosystem` you should  explicitly list the errors to be ignored, so that other errors are not missed: `# noqa D210, D415`.
 * `mypy` uses the syntax `# type: ignore` comment to [suppress warnings](https://mypy.readthedocs.io/en/stable/error_codes.html#silencing-errors-based-on-error-codes).
-  Again, `pyrealm` requires that you provide the specific `mypy` error code to be ignored to avoid missing other issues:  `# type: ignore[operator]`.
+  Again, `virtual_ecosystem` requires that you provide the specific `mypy` error code to be ignored to avoid missing other issues:  `# type: ignore[operator]`.
 * `markdownlint` catches issues in Markdown files and uses a range of [HTML comment tags](https://github.com/DavidAnson/markdownlint?tab=readme-ov-file#configuration) to suppress format warnings.
 An example is `<!-- markdownlint-disable-line MD001 -->` and